 The Waturi believed that by spending every second doing the things you love, with the people you love, it is possible to make happiness last indefinitely.

 While Volcano Bay’s rides may be water-based, every single detail of the park was designed to keep up with what establishes Universal Studios and Islands of Adventure as Universal’s premiere theme parks.
 Its landmark is the Krakatau Volcano with Waturi Beach and its wave pool.
 It is one massive, daring water adventures, complete with a park-wide mythology, a gorgeous aesthetic, and truly thrilling rides.
 With four areas and 18 attractions, there is surely a lot of fun and excitement for everyone.
+Try out the CRAZY RIVER!!
+A lazy river with a twist.

 This is the epicenter of nightlife and entertainment in Universal Orlando Resort.
 Besides the main attractions themselves, there are also many different restaurants and shops where visitors can kick back and relax or buy anything that catches their fancy.
 You’ll find them all at the Universal CityWalk Orlando because guests who arrive here are greeted to various shops, restaurants where you can dine, nightclubs for the guests who love the nightlife, an AMC movie theater for the movie buffs who would love to sit down and watch a movie.
-For music fans, especially those who are big fans of Blue Man Group, you’ll find them here performing shows for guests.

 Interested in hitting Universal Orlando Resort at night and want to hit the club?
 Here are some notable venues you will see when you walk through CityWalk: